thephpleague/uri/uri/schemes/http.md

 $uri = HttpUri::createFromString('http://uri.thephpleague.com/');
 echo $uri->withHost('')->withScheme('')->__toString();
-// will throw an RuntimeException
+// will throw an InvalidArgumentException
 // you can not remove the Host if a scheme is present
 ~~~